florianfesti/boxes/CONTRIBUTING.rst

 <https://github.com/florianfesti/boxes/issues/628>`_.
 If you want you can
 also create a proper pull request instead:

-* Make sure you have sh, convert (ImageMagick), sed and sha256sum installed
+* Make sure you have sh, ImageMagick (You will need to install legacy utilities for convert), sed and sha256sum installed
 * The picture needs to be an jpg file with the name of the generator (This is case sensitive.
 Use CamelCase.)
 * The picture should be 1200 pixels wide and square or not too far